mojofunk/alta-doc/LIBMOJO-TODO.md

 When a signal is emitted the functor that is dispatched will always know in which context the callback should be executed in.
 In the case of a Gtk+ based UI the callback should be executed in the default Gtk+ context.
 A class could connect the same signal handler to several signals.
 These signals could be emitted in several different threads, which means the class needs an internal event processing mechanism to process the events in the right thread/context.

+### Option 1: pass in pointer to "Context" class

 There are two options: A pointer to a class instance could be passed to the signal connection interface so that when a signal is emitted it can be emitted in the context that has been registered.

 This has the advantage in that

 The signal could be emitted in two ways, either syncronously(sync) or asyncronously(async).
 If it is emitted in sync it means that the callback must complete(in another thread/context) before returning to the current execution context/thread.

+### Option 2: signal handler determines Context to process signal

 Some signals such as those that call for a dropping of any references when a class instance is destroyed are required to be emitted syncronously which means that...

 Object
  - SignalConnectionUP connect_specific_signal (context, std::function<type>)